anezinis/anezinis/README.md

 <br>

-* 👋 Hi, I’m Cherry and I am a Software Developer with an avid passion for creating problem-solving applications.
+* 👋 Hi, I’m Emmanuel Anezinis, AKA Cherry, and I am a Software Developer with an avid passion for creating problem-solving applications.

 * 💼 Currently working as a Freelancer Web Developer.